unixsuperhero/blog/catalog/spatial-model.md

+---
-# Introduction: Spatial Model of an App
+title: "Introduction: Spatial Model of an App"
+---

 A lot of the information you will find in the [Catalog]({{ site.catalog_page }}) is not new information.

-However, these ideas have been lots for one reason or another.
+However, these ideas have been lost for one reason or another.

 Here, we will look at 2 simplified models of an app, specifically modeling a traditional web app.
 However, these